Team-Nutshell/nutshellengine-docs/source/scripting/api/index.rst

 	* - :doc:`/types/Script/getConnectedGamepads/index`
 	  - Returns the list of connected gamepads.
 	* - :doc:`/types/Script/getGamepadButtonState/index`
-	  - Returns the state of the gamepad with identifier gamepadID.
+	  - Returns the state of a gamepad button.
 	* - :doc:`/types/Script/getGamepadStickAxisX/index`
 	  - Returns the value of the stick's horizontal axis, with -1.0 being left, 0.0 neutral and 1.0 right.
 	* - :doc:`/types/Script/getGamepadStickAxisY/index`